Join us for a day of discovery at this family and local history fair

-Everything you need to know about the moving new series of Long Lost Family: Born Without Trace
+Everything you need to know about ITV's new Long Lost Family special, Long Lost Family: The Mother and Baby Home Scandal

 The best online special offers and discounts for family historians